apiispanen/Pewlett-Hackard-Analysis/README.md

 # Pewlett-Hackard-Analysis
-Investigations in employee databases.
+Investigations in employee databases to aid in Pewlett-Hackard's analysis of potential retirees.

-# Summary
+# Purpose
 This analysis is to aid Bobby's manager in looking for employees who are close to retiring.
 By discovering this trend early, management can take necessary action early and can prevent anything like this from occurring in the future.

 The purpose of this analysis is to find the following bits of information: